An irresistibly jubilant, iconic musical comedy that made Marilyn Monroe a star

 So “Lorelei” sets out for Paris sans “Gus” with one caveat – that she remain mischief free during the cruise, for any hint of a scandal would give “Mr. Esmond Sr.” enough reason to put an end to their marriage plans once and for all.
 So “Gus” relies on “Dorothy” to act as chaperone.
 Sounds simple enough, except also onboard the ship happen to be the owner of the second largest diamond mine in South Africa ("Sir Francis 'Piggy' Beekman”), the hunky US Olympic Team, and a mysterious man named "Ernie Malone”.
 It’s all a playful setup for a delightfully lighthearted satirical romp about materialism, greed, gender roles, beauty, jealously, jewels, a diamond tiara, and ultimately, friendship.

 In addition to the film’s fabulous songs, gorgeous Technicolor, and star magic, what makes “Gentlemen Prefer Blondes” so refreshingly unique is the tight supportive bond between “Lorelei” and “Dorothy”.
 “Lorelei” always looks out for “Dorothy”, who she calls “the best and loyalest friend a girl ever had”, and keeps trying to find her the right man.
-And “Dorothy” is protective of “Lorelei”, such as her response when “Malone” makes a remark about "Lorelei", telling him, "Let’s get this straight.
+And “Dorothy” is protective of “Lorelei”, such as telling “Malone” when makes a remark about "Lorelei", "Let’s get this straight.
 Nobody talks about 'Lorelei' but me”.
 Devoid of competition or jealousy, their friendship creates what is perhaps the only female buddy film of the Studio Era.
 Also unique is how each woman is in complete control of her own sexuality, even as every man in the film gawks at them.
 This undeniable chemistry, respect, and playful sense of fun between Russell and Monroe joyfully colors the entire film.

 “Gentlemen Prefer Blondes” began as a satirical series of short stories about the dalliances of a fictional blonde gold-digging flapper named "Lorelei Lee" in the hedonistic 1920's, written by Anita Loos and published in Harper's Bazaar magazine in 1925.
 They were so popular, Loos published them in book form in what became the internationally best-selling 1925 novel "Gentlemen Prefer Blondes: The Intimate Diary of a Professional Lady".
 It was then adapted into a 1926 comic strip, a 1926 stage adaptation by Loos, a 1928 silent film, and a hit 1949 Broadway musical written by Loos and Joseph Fields with songs by Leo Robin and Jule Styne, which ran for nearly two years and starred Carol Channing as "Lorelei" in a legendary performance (though she was not even considered for the film version).